Calming modern home office design

 Home office design with a soothing colour palette

-When designing your home office, you should choose a style that reflects the style of your home.
+When designing your home office, choose a style that reflects the style of your home.
 The space should be well lit, and if you opt for colour, choose soothing hues like muted blues, greens, or warm neutrals.
-Avoid overly bright or jarring colours – these are simply too distracting!
-However, if you’re a creative type or just really love bright colours - if they truly make your heart sing – then, fire at will.
+Avoid overly bright or jarring colours as they are simply too distracting!
+However, if you’re a creative type or just really love bright colours – if they truly make your heart sing – fire at will.

 Photography Blesserhouse.com